Audiovisual Archive of the Democratic and Labour Movement

 The first president of the Foundation was Cesare Zavattini who held this role until his death in 1989.

-The audiovisual archive of the labor and democratic movement was founded in 1979 as an association, with the name of the Historical Audiovisual Archive of the workers' movement (ASAMO), and inherits the film heritage of the PCI and Unitelefilm - film production company, linked to the PCI.
+The AAMOD was founded in 1979 as an association, with the name of the Historical Audiovisual Archive of the workers' movement (ASAMO), and inherits the film heritage of the PCI and Unitelefilm - film production company, linked to the PCI.

-In 1983 the archive's heritage was declared of considerable historical interest by the Archives Superintendent for Lazio.
+In 1983 the archive's heritage was declared of "considerable historical interest" by the Archives Superintendent for Lazio.
 It is the first Italian audiovisual archive, which thanks to the consistency and importance of its heritage, receives this notification.
-In 1985 the Archive was recognized as a foundation, for the need to better protect its heritage: the archive therefore takes on the current name: Audiovisual Archive Foundation of the workers' and democratic movement (AAMOD).
+In 1985 the Archive was recognized as a foundation, for the need to better protect its heritage.